NinelK/CopulaGP/README.md

 Note, that Clayton copula is not the best fitting model for this example.
 We can find the best one by using one of the model selection algorithms (e.g. heuristic):

 ```
-import select_copula
+import copulagp.select_copula
 (store, waic) = select_copula.select_with_heuristics(data['X'],y.numpy().T,device,'cond',\
                                             './','Excitatory','Inhibitory',train_x=train_x,train_y=train_y)
 print(f"Best model: {store.name_string}, WAIC: {waic}") # best_waic = -0.139
 ```

 The best copula found by the heuristic algorithm is a mixture of Frank and Clayton.
-We can visualize this model and calculate it's entropy using the same code as for the Clayton copula.
-For results, see notebooks/Getting_started.ipynb.
+We can visualize this model and calculate it's entropy using the same code as for the Clayton copula (see the results in notebooks/Getting_started.ipynb).

 More notebooks with examples and the code that generated the figures for our paper can be found in notebooks/.